 ProducerConfig.BOOTSTRAP_SERVERS_CONFIG

-ConsumerConfig.BOOTSTRAP_SERVERS_CONFIG
+and ConsumerConfig.BOOTSTRAP_SERVERS_CONFIG

 version: "3.7"